standardrb/standard/README.md

 place for newbies.
 Setting up clear, automated contributor expectations makes a project healthier.

-## Usage via rubocop
+## Usage via RuboCop

-If you only want to use the rules and not the cli (to keep current IDE/tooling/workflow support).
+If you only want to use Standard's rules while continuing to use RuboCop's CLI (for example, to continue using your favorite IDE/tooling/workflow with RuboCop support), you can configure this in your `.rubocop.yml`:
-Change your `.rubocop.yml` to:

 ```yaml
 require: standard